kubernetes/community/contributors/design-proposals/storage/csi-snapshot.md

 	// When restoring volume from the snapshot, the volume size should be equal or
 	// larger than the Restoresize if it is specified.
 If RestoreSize is set to nil, it means
-	// that the storage plugin does not have this information avaialble.
+	// that the storage plugin does not have this information available.
 	// +optional
 	RestoreSize *resource.Quantity `json:"restoreSize" protobuf:"bytes,2,opt,name=restoreSize"`